-- image (int, Image, optional) the image of the polygon. - frame (int, optional) the frame of the images of the polygon. - filename (string, optional) the filename of the image of the polygon. - points (array, optional) the points of the vertices of the polygon. - type (string, MarkerType, optional) the marker type (or name) of the polygon. - processed (int, optional) the processed flag of the polygon. - text (string, optional) the text of the polygon. - id (int, optional) the id of the polygon. - layer (int, optional) the id of the image of the polygon.
+- image (int, Image, optional) the image of the polygon. - frame (int, optional) the frame of the images of the polygon. - filename (string, optional) the filename of the image of the polygon. - points (array, optional) the points of the vertices of the polygon. - type (string, MarkerType, optional) the marker type (or name) of the polygon. - closed (int, optional) makes the polygon a closed shape. - processed (int, optional) the processed flag of the polygon. - text (string, optional) the text of the polygon. - id (int, optional) the id of the polygon. - layer (int, optional) the id of the image of the polygon.

-Returns polygon - the created or changed Polygon item.
+polygon - the created or changed Polygon item.

-Return type Polygon
+Polygon